Writers' Council Profiles

 - WFNS Nova Writes, Budge Wilson Short Story, “The Brothers”, Shortlisted 2018

 Ceallaigh S. MacCath-Moran (C.S.
-MacCath) is a PhD candidate in Folklore at Memorial University of Newfoundland and a writer of fiction, non-fiction and poetry whose work has been shortlisted for the Washington Science Fiction Association Small Press Award, nominated for the Pushcart Prize, and nominated for the Rhysling Award.
-She lives in Atlantic Canada, and you can find her online at csmaccath.com.
+MacCath) is a PhD candidate in the Folklore Department at Memorial University of Newfoundland, a writer of many things, and a musician.
+Ceallaigh’s research interests include animal rights activism as a public performance of ethical belief, which is the topic of her dissertation, and creative applications of folkloristics for storytellers, which is the topic of her long-running Folklore & Fiction podcast.
+Work from Ceallaigh’s two fiction and poetry collections has been shortlisted for the Washington Science Fiction Association Small Press Award, nominated for the Pushcart Prize, and nominated for the Rhysling Award.
+Her music is both old and new, inspired by the English and Scottish ballad tradition and rooted in contemporary Paganism.
+She lives in Atlantic Canada.

 Chad Lucas has been in love with words since he attempted his first novel on a typewriter in the sixth grade.
 He has worked as a newspaper reporter, communications advisor, freelance writer, part-time journalism instructor, and parenting columnist.